What is the Licensing (Scotland) Act 2005?

 Here are a few common mistakes people make when applying for an alcohol licence in Scotland and how to avoid them:

 For one-off events, like a wedding or festival, don’t leave your application for an Occasional Licence until the last minute.
-You need to apply in advance to allow the Licensing Board time to review your application.
+You need to apply in advance so the Licensing Board has time to review your application.

 By avoiding these common mistakes, you can ensure a smoother application process and improve your chances of successfully obtaining your alcohol licence.